 Having a well-defined set of abs is more than just a symbol of physical strength; it’s an emblem of discipline, dedication, and hard work.
-For many men, achieving that chiseled midsection is the pinnacle of their fitness journey.
+For many people, achieving that chiseled midsection is the pinnacle of their fitness journey.
 While genetics play a role in the distribution of fat and muscle, anyone can develop and improve their abdominal muscles with the right training approach.
-Here’s the ultimate abs workout routine for men to get you started on that path.
+Here’s the ultimate abs workout routine to get you started on that path.

 Before diving into the exercises, it’s important to understand the muscles you’re targeting: